oonap0oo/Numworks-calculator/README.md

 ![fitdata_screenshot.png](fitdata_screenshot.png)
 ![fitdata_screenshot2.png](fitdata_screenshot2.png)

 The Numworks calculator has the Regression app to find polynomials which best fit given data.
 The calculator’s Python app has a numpy library which contains the function polyfit() for the same purpose.
 Another function called polyval() evaluates a polynomial for a set of x values.
 This script demonstrates numpy.polyfit() and numpy.polyval().
-Tested on the calculator using software version 23.2.6
+Tested on the calculator using software version 23.2.6.
+Also works in CPython on a PC

 ## heron.py